 As each block was cut free and floating, the team, specially shod with caulks, would be driven out and hooked to it with large tongs.
 The team would pull the block up a sloped cut onto the ice and then pull it several miles over the frozen ground to the ice house.
 At the ice house the horses were used to block and tackle the block inside.
 As soon as the ice was stored they would return for another block which was usually waiting.

 Damp sawdust is another mental catapult.
 Thick sawdust was packed around the ice when the icehouse was full insuring a large supply of ice in July and August.
 The smell of damp sawdust sends me back 45+ years and once again I'm digging through cool sawdust to get to the ice on a hot August day, my head full of winter memories of work-warmed horses on a frosty day, haloed by clouds of their breath like living locomotives.
-Taking care and maintaining the icehouse was an ongoing process.
-However it wasn't necessary to hire a professional maintenance service to do the work.

 In harness the team flowed, prancing and surging fluidly as they obeyed the teamster's directions, but when they were turned out in the pasture they were quiet, slow moving behemoths.
 They grazed, moving only when necessary to get to more grass, occasionally switching their tails or rippling their skin at flies as if they were saving themselves for the next harnessing.
 Their docility in the pasture made it safe enough for a young boy to get close enough to lean against, walk under, or feed grass to them.